Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - Conventional method: (float)
 	- Increase `s` until its overflow, then decrease - Nvidia Apex
 - Proposed method: (posit)
-	- Shift the center of the distribution towards the range of posits that have the highest accuracy
+	- Shift the center of the distribution towards the range of posits that have the highest accuracy.

 ---
 ## Proposed Method: Loss Scaling